Zesky665/obsidian-plugin-test/src/site/notes/Contents/Data/Data Engineering Bootcamp 2024/Week 1 - Postgres, Docker and Ingestion Scripts.md

 The `Dockerfile` should look something like this:

 ```
-# Use an official Python runtime as the base image
+# Use an official Python runtime as the base image.
 FROM python:3.9-slim

-# Set the working directory in the container
+# Set the working directory in the container.
 WORKDIR /app

-# Copy the requirements file into the container
+# Copy the requirements file into the container.
 COPY requirements.txt .

-# Install the Python dependencies
+# Install the Python dependencies.
 RUN pip install --no-cache-dir -r requirements.txt

-# Copy the Python script into the container
+# Copy the Python script into the container.
 COPY data_ingestion.py .

-# Set the command to run the Python script when the container starts
+# Set the command to run the Python script when the container starts.
 CMD ["python", "data_ingestion.py"]
 ```